Charlzk05/Tvent-Official/README.md

 ### Installation
 - ``git clone https://github.com/Charlzk05/Tvent-Official.git``
-- replace the app keys, secret and access token, secret
+- insert your Twitter API app keys, secret and access token, secret. ``Must have read and write permission to your account``
 - do ``npm run devstart``